-Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices),66 we consider the starting prices before any adjustments.
-For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.67
+Pursuant to section 773(a)(1)(B)(i) of the Act, in identifying LOTs for EP and comparison market sales (i.e., NV based on either home market or third country prices), we consider the starting prices before any adjustments.
+For CEP sales, we consider only the selling activities reflected in the price after the deduction of expenses and profit under section 772(d) of the Act.

 When we are unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP, Commerce may compare the U.S. sale to sales at a different LOT in the comparison market.
 In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
-Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.68
+Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce will grant a CEP offset, as provided in section 773(a)(7)(B) of the Act.

-In this review, we obtained information from Prosperity, YP/Synn, and SYSCO regarding the marketing stages involved in making their reported home market and U.S. sales, including a description of the selling activities performed by each respondent for each channel of distribution.
+In this review, we obtained information from Prosperity and YP regarding the marketing stages involved in making their reported home market and U.S. sales, including a description of the selling activities performed by each respondent for each channel of distribution.
 None of the respondents claim LOT adjustments in either the home market or the U.S. market.
-Consequently, we matched all EP sales to home market sales, and no LOT adjustment was warranted.
+Consequently, we matched all EP and CEP sales to home market sales, and no LOT adjustment was warranted.

-D. Cost of Production Analysis
+G. Cost of Production Analysis

-Section 773(b)(2)(A)(ii) of the Act controls all determinations in which the complete initial questionnaire has not been issued as of August 6, 2015.
-It requires Commerce to request CV and
+In accordance with section 773(b)(2)(A)(ii) of the Act, Commerce requested CV and cost of production (COP) information from both respondents.